Gamebook Tracker

 Special values:

 Press Record & Choose (or Enter).
 The choices are saved, and buttons appear for each destination.
 Press the one you actually took.
+If a section has a very large number of choices the button area scrolls so all options remain reachable.

 If a section has only one choice, the tracker auto-advances without asking.